 What is a mindful classroom?
 How does it work, and how does the concept fit into teaching and learning?
 Teaching in a mindful classroom can help students remain calm in stressful situations.
 It lets them think clearly when confronted with academic challenges.
-Helping them develop mindfulness early on will surely shape their demeanor in future situations, and may positively affect their character.
+Helping them develop mindfulness early on will surely shape their demeanour in future situations, and may positively affect their character.

-Building the Mindful Classroom
+Fun Activities for the Mindful Classroom

 The bulk of resources on the Internet mention or highlight meditation as a means to cultivate a mindful classroom.
 In a nutshell, meditation is breathing and thinking I am breathing in (as you inhale), I am breathing out (on the exhale).”
 If your mind wanders to other thoughts, return to the breath.

 Students may use this technique on their own during the day.
 When teaching meditation, it might be good to start with guided mediations, walking them through the process.
 Here’s how you would do that.